 - Brian / Aidan Chippendale came through City’s youth ranks together in the1980s.
 Brian made 12 first team appearances, including the 1984 League Cup tie at QPR, his brother never made the first team.
 Its not known if Aidan Chippendale who had a loan spell with City in 2011 is a relative

 - Mid 70s squad striker, John Peachey’s brother Don (ex Coventry) played a trial game for City around 1974/5

-- Peter and Barrie Tait, locally born forwards who made their debuts in the late 1950s, Barrie was later a City youth team coach
+- Peter and Barry Tait, locally born forwards who made their debuts in the late 1950s, Barry was later a City youth team coach

 - Bryon Webster’s brother, Jack also played as a City triallist in March 2008 when in the final throes of his Scunthorpe career

 - Brothers Reg and Joe Baines played for City pre WW2